opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### What is the difference between auto-routing and manual routing?
 The routing options affect the post-checkout process of your order.

-**Auto** - The order will be sent to the approving officer in your agency approval settings.
-This happens immediately after checkout.
+**Auto** - After checkout, the order will be sent to the approving officer in your agency approval settings.

-**Manual** - The order will be sent to you via DWP mobile.
+**Manual** - After checkout, the order will be sent to you via DWP mobile.
 You will need to [send the order to your approving officer](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-send-my-order-to-the-approving-officer-for-approval) manually in the Details page.

 ### Can I change my agency approval settings after the initial setup?
 Yes, you can change your approval settings in the E-commerce Order mini-app.